Gate: Ten of Cups

 The caterpillar looked at me glumly, his arms ceasing their restless motions.
 “I have forgotten how,” he said sadly.
 “So, instead of giving up, I just continue to eat and hope I remember one day how to do it.”

-“I will help you, if you want, for I remember what a butterfly looks like,” I said encouragingly.
+“I will help you, if you want, for I remember what a butterfly looks like and have the imagination to help you move from one form to another,” I said encouragingly.
 “What color do you see yourself becoming?”

 “Red,” he mumbled around the remaining leaves in his mouth.

 “Okay,” I took the foremost of his insect legs in my hands.
-“Together, we shall see you becoming a beautiful, red butterfly.
+“Together, we shall pretend you are a beautiful, red butterfly.
+I will see and hold the new form in my mind and heart while you see and feel the change in your spirit.
+Maybe the change will stick and become your new reality.
 Are you ready, Promised?”

-We eventually landed on a branch with five or six other butterflies, as large as Promised was.
+We moved through the skies above the woodland realm as effortlessly as a breeze and eventually landed on a branch with five or six other butterflies as large as Promised was.
 They were all different colors of the rainbow and none of the patterns upon their wings looked alike.
 The branch with its occupants jutted out from an enormous tree and extended over a crystal clear lake.
-As these enormous butterflies moved and shifted on the branch, it caused innumerable ripples on the water’s surface below them.
+As the enormous butterflies moved and shifted on the branch, they caused innumerable ripples on the water’s surface below them.

 “What is this place?”
-I asked the butterflies as Promised put me down and I sat on the branch with them.
+I asked as Promised put me down and I sat on the branch with the other butterflies.

-Suddenly, something grabbed my spirit from behind and pulled me by grasping my shoulders and neck.
+Suddenly, something grabbed my spirit from behind and pulled me as if grasping an unseen chain about my neck.
 I tumbled backwards off of the branch into the water with an enormous splash, sinking quickly below its formerly still surface.
+I looked upwards to see all of the butterflies scatter in every direction, Promised included, clearing the branch as if something very large and invisible claimed their stations above the pool.

-Through the clear water, I glimpsed a whale-sized goldfish opening his mouth.
-Then, I was swallowed in a flash of light and found myself in a well-appointed room, like the interior of a submarine with cushioned surfaces and a table set with fine china for a fancy dinner.
+I turned my eyes from above to study the clear water around me and I glimpsed a whale-sized goldfish opening his mouth and heading unstoppably in my direction.
+Then, I was swallowed in a flash of light and found myself in a well-appointed room like the interior of a submarine with cushioned surfaces and a table set with fine china for a fancy dinner for two.

 “Well met, Heidi!” he exclaimed and settled down at the table with a plate of warm food.
 “Imagine finding you here.”

-“My path to a progenitor thought brought me here,” he replied.
+“My path to a progenitor thought brought me here, to the refreshing waters of the Pool of Destiny,” he replied.
 “As you can see, I have been detained somewhat in my quest in the belly of this fish.
 But, all is not lost.
 I found a progenitor thought inside of the goldfish and have been able to create this comfortable living quarters as you can see.
 It’s only a matter of time before I find another one.”

 The wizard poured a cup of tea for himself and offered one to me which I declined.
 “I’ve heard that the Great Mother has baskets of progenitor thoughts,” he said.
 “I wonder where she gets them from.”

 “A spark from the Divine Mother?”
 I said.
-“I left you one of those back in your workshop.”
+“I left you one of those back in your workshop but I don’t think those are thoughts, I believe they are progenitor emotions.”

-“Really?
-A progenitor thought in my mushroom?
+“There you go thinking again and calling it emotion.
+You should say what you mean, you feel you left a progenitor emotion in my mushroom.
 If only it was here,” the wizard mourned.
 “I could have us home in a moment.”

-“I can just make you another one, I think,” I said.
+“I feel like you purposefully misunderstand the things I believe because I don’t say them as precisely as you.
+But never fear, I can just make you another one, I think, and then you can study it and figure out what it actually is,” I said.
 “I’ve only done it once so I’m not sure I have the knack yet.”

 The wizard’s eyes lit up like two flames in the dark by reflecting the energy in my hand.
 “What have you done, Heidi?” he said.
-“A progenitor thought!
+“A progenitor emotion manifested upon demand!
 How is that even possible?”

-“I think anybody can produce them if they really want to, believe it is possible, and have someone or something that makes them feel happy and loved,” I said.
-“Maybe the beginnings of a thought are the impossible brought into reality through hope for a future of being loved just as you are, if that makes sense.
+“I think anybody can produce these powerful ‘progenitor’ emotions if they really want to, believe it is possible, and have someone or something that makes them feel happy and loved,” I said.
+“Maybe the beginnings of an emotion, or thought in your parlance, are the energies of the worlds brought into reality through your spirit like a bridge of sorts.
+My bridge consists of hope for a reality where I am loved just as I am and I use my memories of happy moments and how I felt within them to realize the emotion in the present from the past.
 It might be the power of unconditional love affecting reality.
 I honestly don’t know, but maybe someday I will.”

 “What will you do now, Nobody?”
 I asked as he moved quickly about the room, fiddling with his equipment.

-The elderly spirit focused on me for a moment and then nodded his head as if coming to a decision.
+The ancient spirit focused on me for a moment and then nodded his head as if coming to a decision.
 “The young ones have always called me ‘Merlin’,” he said.
-Then, he went back to pulling sparks from his heart and putting them into various vials and tubes spread throughout his workshop.
+“You may do the same.”
+Then, he went back to pulling sparks from his mind through his heart and putting them into various vials and tubes spread throughout his workshop.
 I didn’t wish to disturb him further, so I turned and entered the wizard’s personal library.

-Shelves with books lined the floor to the ceiling and the hidden vault appeared larger to my eyes than the chemistry room.
-I ran my fingers along their spines and wondered what book I should look at first as there were so many to choose from that I didn’t know where to start.
-As I considered my predicament, a volume removed itself from the stacks and flew through the air towards me, placing itself in my hands.
-Its title read: For the Care and Nurturement of Oaks.
+Shelves with books lined the floor to the ceiling and the hidden vault appeared larger to my eyes than the chemistry workshop.
+I ran my fingers along their spines and wondered what book I should look at first.
+“There are so many to choose from,” I murmured to the shelves.
+“Where should I start?”
+As I considered my predicament, the wizard’s library helpfully provided the answer when a volume removed itself from the stacks and flew through the air towards me, placing itself in my hands.
+Its title read: For the Promulgation and Nurturement of Oaks.

-I blinked and suddenly found myself back on the brick pathway of the woods and Oak stood beside the path once more, observing my presence with a look I didn’t understand but an unmistakable menace in his bearing.
+I blinked and suddenly found myself back on the brick pathway of the woods and my nemesis the angry Oak stood beside the path once more, observing my presence with a look I didn’t understand but an unmistakable menace in his bearing.
 “Please don’t hurt me,” I said, raising my hands and displaying the book from Merlin’s library.
-“I walked the brick path to its conclusion and return to you with a peace offering from the wizard.
-Can we not share the knowledge of the inner worlds with those who seek it?
-I will freely share what I have found with you as you may recognize it as your own and find some good in it.”
+“I walked the brick path to its conclusion and return to you with a peace offering from the wizard of the wood’s library.
+Can we not share our unique knowledge of the inner worlds and our true natures with those who seek them?
+I will freely share what I have found with you as you may recognize the secrets as your own and find some good in them.”

-“Of course I recognize it!” the living tree exclaimed.
-“When my grandfather’s grandfather was a sapling, the wizard in the wood walked among us and learned the history of this realm.”
+“Of course I recognize that book!
+There are none among the oaks who wouldn’t,” the living tree exclaimed.
+“When my grandfather’s grandfather was a sapling, the wizard in the wood walked among us and learned the history of this realm, categorizing and organizing the knowledge and learning of all who dwelled here in an effort to add to the accepted and recorded facts of the known worlds.”
 Oak’s branches waved and trembled in his excitement as if stirred by a newly sprung breeze.
 “Contained within those pages are secrets and mysteries that we, the descendants of those ancient tree spirits, have forgotten through the passage of time.
-How on earth did you find such a treasure?”
+How on earth did you find such a treasure following such an accursed path?”

-“It was a gift from one who called himself ‘Merlin’,” I said.
-“Oak, I know our first and second meetings were unpleasant and you wished to keep me out of your garden and in the safe parts of the woodland.
-But I hope that our relationship will continue to improve in the future because I know in my heart that I will return to this path and I can’t stand the thought of facing your anger yet again in the future.”
-I smiled at the tree in encouragement.
-“As a token of my good intentions and as a pledge for a better tomorrow, I give the wisdom of your forefathers and mothers back to you.
-Perhaps we can read it together and relearn what the world has forgotten.”
-And I handed Oak the wizard’s book.
+“It was a gift from one who called himself ‘Merlin’ and I don’t think it’s fair to call the path cursed just because trees can’t walk on brick,” I said.
+“Oak, I know our first and second meetings were unpleasant and you wished to keep me out of your garden and in the safe and known parts of the woodland.
+I appreciate your care for my wellbeing but it isn’t required.
+Despite appearances and my unique way of moving through reality, I really am a woman grown and not a child to be shielded from all the dangers the worlds have to offer to seekers of the deeper mysteries.
+I hope that our relationship will continue to improve in the future because I know in my heart that I will return to this path to explore it further and I can’t stand the thought of facing your anger yet again in the future.”
+I smiled at the tree.
+“As a token of my good intentions and as a pledge for a better tomorrow for all, I give the wisdom of your forefather and foremother trees back to you.
+Perhaps we can read it together and relearn what the worlds have forgotten about your people.”
+And I handed Oak the wizard’s book, perching it in the branches that I imagined were most like his hands.

-He stood in stunned silence and stillness for a moment.
 “Thank you, Heidi,” said Oak finally.
-“Maybe I have more to learn from you than I thought.
-I will neither halt nor hinder your progress upon your chosen path any longer.
-Return to me when you are ready to learn the secrets of root and branch and sunlight upon both.”
+“Maybe I have more to learn from you than I thought and you are a positive influence rather than a problematic disturbance.
+I will neither halt nor hinder your progress upon your chosen path any longer and keep my thoughts about the appropriateness of your appearance to myself.
+Return to me when you are ready to learn the secrets of root and branch and sunlight upon both.
+But not too soon because your presence makes me incredibly angry and I’ll need some time to send this emotion back into the earth where it can take its rest.”

 There the vision ended.